UWQuickstep/Grail/README.md

 2. The `java` directory contains a Java-based Grail compiler to generate SQL code for Microsoft SQL Server (this is what was used in the original Grail paper).

-3. The `python` directory contains a Python-based Grail compiler to generate SQL code for PostgreSQL.
+This directory is largely for historic purposes, and the main work has moved to the Python implementation.

-Description of the attributes in the configuration file
+Description of the attributes in the configuration file (in the `analytics` directory)
 -------------------------------------------------------
 1. *VertexValueType*: The type of value that a vertex represents.
 It should be one of the types supported by the relational database engine, e.g.